A Beginning's guide to Understanding Protected Trees

 FAQs:

-What happens if I carry out work on a protected tree without permission?
+What is the consequence if I do work on a protected tree without permission?

-Can I appeal an TPO or preservation order?
+Can I appeal to a TPO or preservation order?

-Can I cut down a tree that is protected tree?
+Can I remove a protected tree?

 Conclusion